-This document describes the Requirements of the system and its behavior under defined conditions and the constraints that it must operate under; it will typically be read by a variety of stakeholders.
-There is a built-in Requirements template that can be used for this purpose and the modeler is free to create a new template which could be based on this or created from a blank template.
-When the document is comprised of content from a variety of locations in the project browser it would be most expedient to use the Virtual Documents facility which allows the user to create a model of the document (similar to a Master document in a Word Processor) which is comprised of a number of sections called model documents.
-These can contain content picked from anywhere in the project browser.
+This document describes the Requirements of the system, its behavior under defined conditions, and the constraints that it must operate under; it will typically be read by a variety of stakeholders.
+There is a built-in Requirements template that can be used to generate the document, although the modeler is free to create a new template that could be either based on this or created from a blank template.
+When the document has content from a variety of locations in the Browser window, it would be most expedient to use the Virtual Documents facility, which allows the user to create a model of the document (similar to a Master document in a Word Processor) that has a number of sections called Model Documents.
+These can have content picked from anywhere in the Browser window.